sileneundula/X59-Whitepaper-Format/README.md

 An `X59Source` is defined as the following:

 1. contains a `source_identifier` (`SID`)
+2. contains a `source_application_id` (`SrcAppId`).
+This represents what data will be used with the source.
-2. can contain additional information in regards to how it should be parsed
+4. can contain additional information in regards to how it should be parsed

 ### 2.3 X59Type | (`#`)